algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 #### Collision Check

 The goal of this step is to check if any element of the game collide between them.
-This will be done by the [collision handler](#collision-handling).
+This will be done thanks to the logic described in the [collision handler](#collision-handling).

 #### Game update

 This is where we check if anything needs an update.
 First, we need to update the score.
 Then we need to check if the [fruit apparition condition](#score-management) is met.
+We need to update the current direction of the ghosts to match their comportment.
+A ghost can do a full U-turn on itself.
+Remember that when frightened, ghosts try to run away from Pac-Man.
+They go back to their normal behaviour after that.
-We also need to check if we go, stay or leave fright time.
-Next, we need to check if we have to go to the next level, stay, or lose a life and continue.
-Lastly, we need to check if the [Game Over conditions](#game-over) are met.
+We also need to check if we go, stay in or leave fright time.
+Next, we need to check if we have to go to the next level, stay, or lose a life.
+If a life is lost, Pac-Man and the ghosts are set back at their initial position, but the pellets eaten remain eaten until the end of level.
+Lastly, we need to check if the [Game Over conditions](#game-over) are met, and do accordingly.

 #### Rendering